bethkani/hive-ai/README.md

 # hive-ai

-The app can be run by running `npm start` in the terminal.
+The app can be run by running `npm start` in the terminal when in the inner `hive-ai` directory.
 This should open a page in the browser that displays examples of the component's use.